Power to be restored to New Orleans by middle of next week

 The utility offered no promises for when the lights will come back on in the parishes outside New Orleans, some of which were battered for hours by winds of 100 mph (160 kph) or more.

+President Joe Biden arrived Friday to survey the damage.He met with local officials and toured a neighborhood in LaPlace, a community between the Mississippi River and Lake Pontchartrain that suffered catastrophic wind and water damage that sheared off roofs and flooded homes.
+The president also planned a flyover tour of other hard-hit communities, including Lafitte, Grand Isle, Port Fourchon and Lafourche Parish.

+“I promise we’re going to have your back,” Biden said at the outset of a briefing by officials.

-But some people cannot wait for the power to come back, and a second evacuation is happening.
+But some people could not wait for the power to come back, and a second evacuation was underway.
 New Orleans and neighboring Jefferson Parish continue to help people find shelters or connect with family members outside the heavily damaged areas.

 C.J.
 Conrady was at one of those centers Friday in Marrero with his brother and their mother.
 She was in a wheelchair after a surgery just before Ida struck left her with incisions all the way up her back.
 An intravenous line to give her antibiotics fell out the day before, and there was no refrigeration in their home to keep the insulin for her diabetes cold.